 About the Alhambra Building, Redwood City

-It’s quite fitting that the Alhambra building now inhabited by Martins West was a theatre and saloon when it first opened in 1896.
+It’s quite fitting that the Alhambra building now inhabited by the Alhambra Irish House was a theatre and saloon when it first opened in 1896.
 At the grand opening event, hundreds attended a production of Men and Women, “the greatest American play ever written.”
 Tickets for the evening’s entertainment, which included a grand ball following the show, were an average of 75 cents.

 Throughout the next few decades, the Alhambra continued to carve its niche as a preeminent center for art and entertainment.
 Wyatt Earp, the legendary outlaw and deputy, would frequent the saloon and watch his wife Josie sing from the rafters at the adjoining upstairs theatre.